nperon/gatsby-starter-lumen/content/posts/2017-20-04---A-Playground-Stub-for-Praticing-NgRx.md

   - "JavaScript"
   - "Front End"
   - "Web Development"
 description: "NgRx is a library which smoothly integrates a Redux store in any Angular application.
-In this tutorial, a stub application is used as a starting point for practicing NgRx Redux.
+In this tutorial, a stub application is used as a starting point for practicing NgRx Redux."
 ---

 - [The NgRx library](#the-ngrx-library)